65 Sponsored Online Programs Available

 If you're a natural public speaker with a passion for communication and building positive relationships, an online communications degree might be perfect for you.
 Communications professionals concern themselves with mitigating the bad press of their respective organizations and highlighting the positive qualities their businesses possess.
 They work closely with members of the press and industry professionals to spread the word about the entities that employ them and use superior communication and writing skills to their advantage.

 For aspiring communications professionals, an online degree can be your ticket into the working world.
 According to the U.S. Bureau of Labor Statistics, communications professionals need at least a bachelors degree.[i]
-For some occupations, individuals may need a master's degree.
+For some occupations, individuals may need a master's degree (don't like tests? you can find Online Masters in Communication degrees that don't require a GRE).
 Moreover, years of related work experience are often required to enter the workforce.
 Communications majors study the way information and ideas are exchanged in society.
 They write, edit, translate, and disseminate messaging using language skills, specialized writing techniques, print, and media outlets.

 Communication Degree Insight: